Grasseh/grasseh.com/resources/blog/entries/14-Preparing_for_Advent_of_Code_2017.md

 Finally, using functional maps, this can easily be solved through a one-liner.
 Sum could be used directly if these were numbers, but they come out as strings.
-The `filter` function if not mandatory and could just be replaced by fn_input, but being safe is nice.
+The `filter` function is not mandatory and could just be replaced by fn_input, but being safe is nice.
 Content of `solvers/day00a.py` :

 ```